 Disclaimer: I do not own the awesomeness that is Firebreather.
 Period.

 Summary: Barbie.
-That's what always comes to mind when he thought of Jenna.
-Perfect grades, perfect hair, perfect eyes, perfect body.
+That's what always came to mind when he thought of Jenna.
+Perfect grades, perfect hair, perfect body, perfect everything.
 Perfect.
-But then, what was Isabel?
+But then... there was Isabel.
+Messy hair, high tops, Kaiju-crazed.
 To Duncan, Isabel wasn't perfect; she was better.
+AU DuncanxIsabel one-shot.

-Duncan continued to look through the various items in the pantry, until he noticed two untouched soda cans on one of the shelfs.
+Duncan continued to look through the various items in the pantry until he noticed two untouched grape soda cans sitting on of the shelves.
 He smiled as he grabbed the drinks for him and Isabel to drink while they ate their delicious meal of half-eaten turkey sandwiches.

 Of course, she wasn't like any other girl.

 By any other girl, he meant Jenna, the girl he had been crushing on for the longest of time.

 Duncan really liked how the word perfect rolled out of his mouth as he thought of Jenna.

 "Looks like someone's fantasizing about a certain someone, huh?"
 Isabel teased him a slight smirk.
 Duncan shook his head at the sound of her laughter.